August 1 (film): Plot

 Perumal is assigned the case, and begins his investigation by arresting Vishwam, but Vishwam couldn't give any further details as he was also unaware about the whereabouts or name of the killer, except that the killer has introduced himself as Gomes, a fake name.
-Later it is revealed that Perumal and KGR were great friends during there college days.
-Perumal reaches Madras, from where he arrests Thevar and brings him to Kerala.
-Perumal reaches at Gomez's hiding place.
+Later it is revealed that Perumal and KGR were great friends during their college days.
+Perumal reaches Madras, from where he arrests Thevar by breaking into his house and brings him to Kerala.
+Perumal reaches at Nicholas's hiding place.
 Though he was not there, Perumal finds out from a newspaper that KGR has been admitted into a hospital.
-Realising that Gomez went to kill KGR, he rushes to the hospital.
-Meanwhile, Gomez enters the hospital disguised as a patient, and enters the CM's room where he tries to kill him, but is interrupted by Vatsala.
+Realising that Nicholas went to kill KGR, he rushes to the hospital.
+Meanwhile, Nicholas enters the hospital disguised as a patient, and enters the CM's room where he tries to kill him, but is interrupted by Vatsala.

-When Gomez gets out of the room, he collides with Perumal, and Perumal chases him, but couldn't get out of the hospital because the cops are everywhere.
-Gomez hides himself, where he attacks Perumal and escapes.
-According to an eyewitness, Perumal issues a sketch of the killer and gets it broadcast on TV, but he skips from the cops miraculously.
-The cops search for Gomez everywhere, where Perumal arranges security in KGR's house and everywhere.
+When Nicholas gets out of the room, he collides with Perumal, and Perumal chases him, but couldn't get out of the hospital because the cops are everywhere.
+Nicholas hides himself, where he attacks Perumal and escapes.
+As a result, Perumal gets hit on the head, but recovers soon.
+According to an eyewitness, Perumal issues a sketch of Nicholas and gets it broadcast on TV, but he skips from the cops miraculously.
+The cops search for Nicholas everywhere, where Perumal arranges security in KGR's house and everywhere.
 Perumal assures the IG that there would be another attempt to kill KGR on 15 August.
 The IG tells him to request KGR to be absent at the ceremony as he is KGR's friend, to which KGR denies later.
-On the day of 15 August, KGR is checking the guard of honour, Perumal waits eagerly with all police facilities to grab the killer.
+On the day of 15 August, KGR is checking the guard of honour, Perumal waits eagerly with all police facilities to grab Nicholas.

-While scanning the CCTV footages, Perumal observes Gomez among the cops disguised in a police uniform, in the line for the guard of honour.
+While scanning the CCTV footages, Perumal finds Nicholas among the cops disguised in a police uniform, in the line for the guard of honour.
 (The assassination setting is very similar to the 30 July 1987, attempted assassination of Rajiv Gandhi, the then Prime Minister of India).
-Perumal sprints from the Control room and shoots down Gomez, before he can hit KGR, thereby saving him.
-Gomez is buried in the orthrodox way, where Gopu questions Perumal about how the killer had got into the guard of honour.
+Perumal sprints from the Control room and shoots down Nicholas, before he could attack KGR, thereby saving him.
+Nicholas is buried in the orthodox way, where Gopu questions Perumal about how the killer had got into the guard of honour.
 Perumal replies that he doesn't know and that had the killer been alive, then he would have asked him.